-A number of pioneering research-based studies in semantically-focused descriptions of the English language have made a profound impact on its teaching that is more useful and meaningful for communicative purposes.
-This has seen the production of pedagogic grammars and usage reference books on English since the 1980s onwards.
+A number of pioneering studies that focused on semantic-based descriptions of the English language have made a profound impact on its teaching and learning for more useful and meaningful pedagogic and communicative purposes in second language education.
+This has led to the production of English grammar and usage books that were published in the 1980s.
 However, this has not been the case with the Māori language.
-Thus, there is a need for a similar book in this area, which is more critical today than ever before to meet the increasing demands in te reo Māori pedgogy and learning in our changing society.
+I believe there is a critical need for a similar book to meet the demands of a growing population who want to teach and learn te reo in our changing society.